jalphonso/pyez-triage/README.md

 To take advantage of Ansibles inventory management capabilities, the Python script uses the Ansible Python API

-The Colorama library is used to help visually by color coding terminal output to more easily identify devices, operations, and errors to focus on
+The Colorama library in conjunction with Python f-strings is used to help visually by color coding terminal output to more easily identify devices, operations, and errors to focus on

+*Written for Python 3.6

 *PyEZ is the library used here to interact with the network devices.*